CartoDB/cartoframes/docs/developer-center/guides/05-Visualization.md

 * The continuous point size reads between a minimum and maximum range of symbol sizes.
 Since the smallest revenue value on this map is hard to see, set `size=[10,50]`
 * By default both the Legend and Popup titles are set to the attribute being visualized.
 To give them more descriptive titles, set `title=Annual Revenue ($)`
-* In order to see and interact with the distribution of revenue values, we can also add a Histogram Widget (turned off by default) by setting `widget=True`
+* In order to see and interact with the distribution of revenue values, you can also add a Histogram Widget (turned off by default) by setting `widget=True`

 ```python
 size_continuous_layer(